 EMPLOYEE ACCOMMODATION PROCESS:

-- Requests for accommodations should be made far enough in advance to allow the ADS Accessibility Manager adequate time to review the request, facilitate the interactive process, and to coordinate the implementation of approved accommodation.
+• Requests for accommodations should be made far enough in advance to allow the ADS Accessibility Manager adequate time to review the request, facilitate the individualized interactive process, and coordinate the implementation of approved accommodation.

-- The licensed health care provider’s documentation may be an existing document from the employee, and a variety of formats are accepted.
-UMBC’s Health Care Provider Inquiry Form, while not required, outlines the type of information being sought.
+• The licensed healthcare provider’s documentation may be an existing document from the employee, and various formats are accepted.
+While not required, UMBC’s Health Care Provider Inquiry Form outlines the type of information being sought.
 This form can be given to your medical provider to document health condition impact(s).
 Original documentation, once received, will be maintained in the employee’s separate, confidential health file in HR.
 Supplemental information may be requested to further support the accommodation request if the employee’s submitted documentation is insufficient to determine reasonable accommodation and nexus between the disability limitation and essential position functions.

-- Employees may sign a “Consent to Release of Information” form to facilitate the confidential sharing of accommodation-related information between the health care provider and the ADS Manager in regard to the employee’s limitations in the context of the essential functions of their position.
+• Employees may sign a “Consent to Release of Information” form to facilitate the confidential sharing of accommodation-related information between the healthcare provider and the ADS Manager regarding the employee’s limitations in the context of the essential functions of their position.

-- The ADS Manager may approve a modified or alternative accommodation in place of the requested accommodation if access and effectiveness can be met.
-The manager will also review existing resources, processes, and supports that are generally available to all campus members.
+• The ADS Manager may approve a modified or alternative accommodation in place of the requested accommodation if access and effectiveness can be met.
+The manager will also review resources, processes, and supports generally available to all campus members.

-- If there are costs associated with an approved accommodation, such costs will be borne by the department or unit where the employee (faculty, student worker, or staff) works unless an alternative funding source is identified.
+• If costs are associated with an approved accommodation, such costs will be borne by the department or unit where the employee (faculty, student worker, or staff) works unless an alternative funding source is identified.
 The ADS Manager can assist with questions related to this process.

-- The ADS Assistant Vice Provost will review all information and documentation presented and schedule an appeal review discussion with the employee.
+• The ADS Assistant Vice Provost will review all information and documentation presented and schedule an appeal review discussion with the employee.
 The AVP will issue a final decision within ten (10) business days after the appeal/reconsideration meeting to complete the interactive accommodation review process.
-If additional time is needed, for example due to a need for more information from a healthcare provider or supervising department, the employee will be updated accordingly to the timeline for resolution.
+If additional time is needed, for example, due to a need for more information from a healthcare provider or supervisor/department, the employee will be updated accordingly to the timeline for resolution.

-- If you have questions about the procedures or employee accommodation, contact the ADS Accessibility Manager, Stephanie Lazarus by phone: 410-455-5745, email: slazar@umbc.edu or visit our offices in Math/Psych 212 on campus.
+• If you have questions about the procedures or employee accommodation, contact the ADS Accessibility Manager, Stephanie Lazarus by phone at 410-455-5745, email slazar@umbc.edu, or visit our Math/Psych 212 office on campus.

 We look forward to working with you!